JDBar/JDBar/README.md

 ## 🧔 About Me

-*  I am a Director of Engineering with experience building specialized web applications, hiring and mentoring software engineers, estimating and allocating development resources, and promoting best practices in the software development life cycle.
-I strive to build and support both exceptional web apps and extraordinary development teams.
+*  I am an engineering director who strives to build and support both exceptional web apps and extraordinary software development teams.
+I have experience building web applications that are scalable and maintainable, improving engineering hiring processes to meet the company's current and future needs, managing and mentoring engineering staff/managers for performance and growth, and fostering a strong positive team culture that promotes best practices and collaboration.

 ## 📫 How to Reach Me
 * Connect with me on [LinkedIn](https://www.linkedin.com/in/joseph-barron/)!